mcmahog1/ReadMe_Imputation/README.md

 #Log In

-On a windows machine, press on the start button, type "Putty" into the search box.
+On a windows machine, press on the start button and type "Putty" into the search box.

-In Putty enter the Host Name bluecrystalp3.acrc.bris.ac.uk and click open.
+In Putty enter the Host Name "bluecrystalp3.acrc.bris.ac.uk" and click open.

-A new window will pop up, type in your username, press enter, and similiarly with your password.
+A new window will pop up, type in your username, press enter, and similarly with your password.

-The command line will now be visible that looks like: [username@newblue3 ~]$
+The command line will now be visible which looks like: [username@newblue3 ~]$

-Finallyy run the following command to access a compute node: qsub ‐I ‐q teaching ‐l nodes=1:ppn=1, walltime=02:00:00
+Finally, run the following command to access a compute node: qsub ‐I ‐q teaching ‐l nodes=1:ppn=1, walltime=02:00:00